 1 Overall description

-SA2 thanks RAN2 for the LS on alternative IMSI for MUSIM.
-SA2 has discussed the LS and would like to provide the following information.
+SA2 thanks RAN2 for the LSs (R2-2111329/S2-2200018 and R2-2201718/S2-2201252) on alternative IMSI for MUSIM.
+SA2 has discussed the LSs and would like to provide the following information.

-When SA2 selected and specified the solution using Alternative IMSI Offset, the expectation from SA2 was that minimal impact would be required on the current UE behaviour, except the calculation of the Alternative IMSI value.
+When SA2 selected and specified the solution using Alternative IMSI Offset, the expectation from SA2 was that minimal impact would be required on the current UE, MME and eNB behaviour, except the calculation of the Alternative IMSI value.

-TS 23.401 clause 4.3.33.5 (see annex) specifies that the UE may receive Accepted IMSI offset over NAS signalling.
+TS 23.401 clause 4.3.33.5 (see annex) specifies that the UE may receive Accepted IMSI Offset over NAS signalling.
+Then:

+- For the UE:

-The UE shall then use the Accepted IMSI OFFSET to calculate the Alternative IMSI value which is then used in the UE as usual (i.e. as the current IMSI is used) to derive UE ID which is later used in the PO/PF calculations.
-In other words, the expectation from SA2 was that the Alternative IMSI value would be forwarded by upper layer to AS layer that uses the Alternative IMSI instead of the IMSI to determine paging occasions as specified today in TS 36.304 [34].
+- The UE shall then use the Accepted IMSI Offset to calculate the Alternative IMSI value which is then used in the UE to derive UE ID which is later used in the PO/PF calculations.

-The behaviour inside the UE is not SA2 responsibility, so any behaviour could be compatible as long as the outcome is what is expected in terms of computation of the paging occasions.
+- The behaviour inside the UE is not SA2 responsibility, so any behaviour could be compatible as long as the outcome is what is expected in terms of computation of the paging occasions, therefore there is no misalignment between SA2 and CT1/RAN2 about how UEs NAS and the UEs AS use Alternative IMSI.

+- For the MME:

-SA2 would like to point out that for the network side, the MME provides the UE ID, derived from the Alternative IMSI value calculated based on the IMSI and the Accepted IMSI offset, to the RAN/gNB.
-On the network side the NAS layer performs the calculation of the UE ID.
-This is important as then the S1AP does not require any updates to support this MUSIM feature.
+- The MME provides the UE ID, derived from the Alternative IMSI value calculated based on the IMSI and the Accepted IMSI Offset, to the eNB.

+- S1AP does not require any updates to support this MUSIM feature and no impacts to eNB PO/PF calculations.

+Furthermore, SA2 believe it may be good to specify how the Alternative IMSI value is calculated in only one specification to avoid misalignment.
+During the discussions SA2 have noticed that this calculation in RAN2’s running CR is different compared to the SA2 specification, see annex below.
+RAN2’s way of calculating the Alternative IMSI value, can result in a value outside the value range of an IMSI.
+SA2 kindly request RAN2 to align with SA2 specification or refer the calculation of Alternative IMSI value to TS 23.401.

 2 Actions